kubernetes/website/content/en/blog/_posts/2023-12-05-My-first-ever-KubeCon-KubeCon+CloudNativeCon-North-America-2023/index.md

   <figure src="pic4.jpg" alt="Priyanka Sharma KubeCon">
 </p>

 Every KubeCon has more or less the same schedule except for the talks.
 The talks vary depending on the [CFPs](https://events.linuxfoundation.org/kubecon-cloudnativecon-europe/program/cfp/) submitted.
-To give a very basic plot of the event, here is a schedule of this year's KubeCon:
+To give a very basic plot of the event, This was the schedule of KubeCon 2023:

 <figure src="pic5.png" alt="KubeCon Schedule">